-128 killed as earthquake hits Nepal, tremors felt in northern India
+140 killed as earthquake hits Nepal, tremors felt in northern India

 Nepal’s Prime Minister Pushpa Kamal Dahal offered his condolences over the loss of life and the severe infrastructural damage.
 He said he has mobilised all three security agencies for rescue operations.

 Indian Prime Minister Narendra Modi said that has “deeply saddened” by loss of lives and damage due to the earthquake.
 “India stands in solidarity with the people of Nepal and is ready to extend all possible assistance,” he tweeted.
-“Our thoughts are with the bereaved families and we wish the injured a quick recovery. “
+“Our thoughts are with the bereaved families and we wish the injured a quick recovery.”

 This is the second earthquake to hit Nepal in less than a month.
 But, no loss of life was reported in the earlier quake.